gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 These matrices represent each eye's position and orientation **with regards to the world coordinate space**.
 As you move around your room the view matrices will change.
 Shorter people will get different view matrices then tall people.
 You sitting on a couch and looking to the left will produce different view matrices than you standing up and looking to the right.

-Obtaining any of these two matrices is a 3 step process:
+Obtaining the view matrices for both eyes is a 3 step process:

 1. Obtain Apple Vision view transform **pose** matrix that indicates the device position and orientation in the world coordinate system.